March Madness pools: Popularity

-March Madness has become one of the most popular sporting events in the United States.
-Because of the length of the tournament and the number of teams involved it is one of the most popular sporting events in terms of television ratings.
-One event associated with March Madness is filling out the brackets.
-It has become extremely common in popular culture, even among non-sports fans; it is estimated that tens of millions of Americans participate in the contest every year.
-Mainstream media outlets such as ESPN, CBS Sports, Fox Sports or MGM host tournaments online where contestants can enter for free and obtain high valuable cash prizes up to 2 million dollars.
+March Madness is one of the most popular sporting events in the United States.
+In 2023, Sports Illustrated reported that an estimated 60 to 100 million brackets are filled out each year.
+There are numerous prizes given by companies for anyone who can predict every game in the bracket, thereby increasing interest in the practice.
+Warren Buffett has publicly offered $1 billion for a perfect bracket.
+Mainstream media outlets such as ESPN, NCAA.com, CBS Sports, Fox Sports, and MGM host free-entry tournaments online where contestants can obtain cash prizes up to $2 million.
 Employers have also noticed a change in the behavior of employees during this time: they have seen an increase in the number of sick days used, extended lunch breaks and even the rescheduling of conference calls to allow for more tournament watching.
-There are also many handicappers and pundits which offer advice for winning one's bracket.
+Many handicappers and pundits offer advice for winning one's bracket pool.